bacdillon/Ollama/README.md

 # Ollama
- Get up and running with large language models.
+ Get up and running with large language models. <br>
- Ollama is a framework that allows you to run open-source large language models (LLMs) on your local machine with a simple command-line interface.
+ Ollama is a framework that allows you to run open-source large language models (LLMs) on your local machine with a simple command-line interface. <br>
+ in a cloud-based environment with affordable GPU access.